unclearness/ugu/README.md

   -  `reconfigure.bat` and `rebuild.bat` are command line CMake utilities for Windows 10 and Visual Studio 2017.

 # Platforms
+Tested on
-Tested on Windows 10 and Visual Studio 2017.
+- Windows 10 with Visual Studio 2017.
+- Ubuntu 18.04 LTS with gcc

-Porting to the other platforms (Linux, Android, Mac and iOS) is under planning.
+Porting to the other platforms (Android, Mac and iOS) is under planning.
 Minor modifitation of code and CMakeLists.txt would be required.

 # To do